ashercn97/MyGannGo/README.md

 ## How it works
 MyGannGo utilizes mainly puppeteer to interact with MyGann.
 For getting your schedule or your assignment center, it has a proxy server so the requests don't get blocked.

+## What I ask of you!
+I would LOVE if you could give me suggestions about what I should add to this:)
 ## Future Plans
 * possibly make a python version of this
 * move to typescript